obmarg/kazan/README.md

 If developing against GKE, gcloud can create a kube config file that Kazan can understand.
-However, in this case you will need to call `Kazan.Server.resolve_token/2` in order to query gcloud for a valid token.
-See the docs for `Kazan.Server.resolve_token` for more details.
+However, in this case you will need to call `Kazan.Server.resolve_auth/2` in order to query gcloud for a valid token.
+See the docs for `Kazan.Server.resolve_auth/2` for more details.

 ## Usage